SphericalSilver/git-testing/readme.md

 ## Stash

-Used for saving changes that you don't want to commit.
+Used for saving changes in working directory that you don't want to commit.
 The stash is like an array which holds on to changes you want to apply later.

 1. `git stash` - Stashes changes.
 2. `git stash save <name1>` - Applies `git stash`, but when you do `git stash list`, you'll see a list of the stashes saved.
 This is useful if you want to split your stashes. `name1` here is the name of that stash that will show.